oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     If your results are different than what is specified above, rerun the [load-data-safe-sample-data_admin.sql](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/load-data-safe-sample-data_admin.sql) script.

-5. Refresh Database Actions: Click the _browser's_ refresh button and then click **Leave Page**.
-The page is refreshed.
-Verify that the `HCM1` schema is listed in the first drop-down list on the **Navigator** pane.
+5. Refresh Database Actions: Refresh the _browser's_ page and then verify that the `HCM1` schema is listed in the first drop-down list on the **Navigator** pane.

 6. Leave the **SQL | Oracle Database Actions** tab open because you return to it throughout this workshop.
 Return to the **Autonomous Database | Oracle Cloud Infrastructure** tab.